1247Foundation Ermesinde of Luxembourg

 Foundation by Countess Ermesinde of Luxembourg

-The abbey — initially named Beaulieu, then Clairefontaine in 1253 — was founded near Arlon, attached to the Cistercian order under the jurisdiction of Clairvaux.
-Its primary role: serving as a necropolis for the Luxembourg comital family.
-For a century, Ermesinde's descendants were buried there, ensuring a symbiosis between temporal power and spiritual protection.
+The abbey — initially named Beaulieu then Clairefontaine in 1253 — was founded near Arlon, attached to the Cistercian order under the jurisdiction of Clairvaux.
+Its role was crucial: to serve as a necropolis for the comital family of Luxembourg.
+For a century, Ermesinde's descendants were buried there, ensuring the symbiosis between temporal power and spiritual protection.

 Cistercian comital necropolis